fr4iser90/YouTube-Algorithm-Manager/README.md

 ## 🔄 Key Features
 - **Preset Management**: Create, edit, and manage custom presets for YouTube algorithm training.
-- **Session Management**: Save and load sessions to quickly switch between different training configurations.
+- **Profile Management**: Save and load profiles to quickly switch between different training configurations.
 - **Real-time Training**: Use the browser extension to interact with YouTube and train the algorithm in real-time.
 - **Cross-domain Communication**: Seamless communication between the web app and the extension.